texttest/storytext/readme.txt

 Installation:

-    Go to the "lib" directory and run "python setup.py install".
+    Go to the "source/lib" directory and run "python setup.py install".
-    Alternatively, just leave the directory in place and add its "bin" directory to your PATH (and its "lib" directory to your PYTHONPATH if you use application events or shortcuts).
+    Alternatively, just leave the directory in place and add its "source/bin" directory to your PATH (and its "source/lib" directory to your PYTHONPATH if you use application events or shortcuts).

 Documentation:

     http://www.texttest.org/index.php?page=ui_testing

-Examples:
+Examples and tests:

     A simple "video store" PyGTK GUI is provided to give an example usage in the "examples" directory.
     It's basically an ordinary PyGTK app with the shortcut bar included.
 You can for example do